safakamali/flask-react-withoutnode.js-env/readme.md

 npm will automatically install this package

-You can now run app.py file with python. when you run this file flask server started and you can go to http://localhost and see the index.html template
+You can now run app.py file with python. when you run this file flask server started, and you can go to http://localhost and see the index.html template

 In index.html, babel, react and our javascript scripts was imported